bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 on a S3 storage.
 However, restore of Objects cannot be done directly back to the storage.
 A restore will write these objects as files on a filesystem.

-Transport encryption between plugin and the S3 backend is not implemented, yet.

 .. _LibcloudPlugin-requirements:

 Requirements
 ^^^^^^^^^^^^

-To use the Apache Libcloud backend you need to have the Libcloud module available for either Python 3 or 2.
+To use the Apache Libcloud backend you need to have the Libcloud module available for Python 2.

 .. _LibcloudPlugin-installation: